Code4Community/Code4Community.github.io/tutorials/git-tutorial.md

 ![](images/git-tutorial/screenshot2.png)

 - Choose "code4community/git-tutorial"
     - If you can't find it, make sure you have filled out the sign-up form on our website homepage with your Github username.
-Then, contact Max Gruber and he will ensure you are added to the Github organization.
+Then, contact a member of the exec board and they will ensure you are added to the Github organization.

 - You will be prompted to choose a location on disk to clone the repository
     - A folder named "git-tutorial" will automatically be created *within* whatever folder you select.